KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.VersionMismatchException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Activities.VersionMismatchException)

-### System.Activities.WorkflowApplicationAbortedException
+#### System.Activities.WorkflowApplicationAbortedException

 Represents the exception that is thrown when an operation on a workflow instance is not valid because the instance has been aborted.

-    throw [System.Activities.WorkflowApplicationAbortedException]::New("Represents an operation on a workflow instance is not valid because the instance has been aborted.")
+    throw [System.Activities.WorkflowApplicationAbortedException]::New("an operation on a workflow instance is not valid because the instance has been aborted.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.WorkflowApplicationAbortedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.WorkflowApplicationAbortedException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Activities.WorkflowApplicationAbortedException)

-### System.Activities.WorkflowApplicationCompletedException
+#### System.Activities.WorkflowApplicationCompletedException

 Represents the exception that is thrown when an operation on a workflow instance is not valid because the instance has completed.

-    throw [System.Activities.WorkflowApplicationCompletedException]::New("Represents an operation on a workflow instance is not valid because the instance has completed.")
+    throw [System.Activities.WorkflowApplicationCompletedException]::New("an operation on a workflow instance is not valid because the instance has completed.")

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.WorkflowApplicationCompletedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.WorkflowApplicationCompletedException.aspx)
 * [stackoverflow.com](http://stackoverflow.com/search?q=System.Activities.WorkflowApplicationCompletedException)

-### System.Activities.WorkflowApplicationException
+#### System.Activities.WorkflowApplicationException

 Provides the base class for handling an error that occurs during the execution of a workflow application.